agilecrm/javascript-api/README.md

 - **Note**: These methods will work only if you have called  ```_agile.set_email```  method earlier to store the email address of the contact in the cookie.
 Please check the **Tracking website visitors** section for more information on ```_agile.set_email``` method.

+#### Execute multiple API calls simultaneously

+To execute multiple API calls simultaneously, you need to nest the API call in the success callback of the previous API call. ```_agile.set_email``` must be called before looping the API calls in the success callbacks, to ensure email is stored in the cookie and is available for API execution.

+Agile CRM uses multiple databases for redundancy.
+Hence, the reads are not available after immediate writes.
+This can cause few of your calls to fail if called in succession.
+Example to create contact and add score, you should use the success callback of ```_agile_create_contact``` to call ```_agile.add_score.
+This ensures that the score is appropriately added.
+Also you need to set contact email using ```_agile.set_email``` before.

 See [create_contact.html](https://github.com/agilecrm/javascript-api/blob/master/create_contact.html) and [all.html](https://github.com/agilecrm/javascript-api/blob/master/all.html) for example implementations of all available API